 We consider revenue to be the most significant determinant of the group's financial position and performance used by shareholders as this drives profitability.
 The going concern of the group is dependent on its ability to continue to generate profits through revenue growth.
-We consider gross assets to be the key determinant of the company's financial position as its underlying value is derived from the recoverability of its investment in the main trading subsidiary, Arcontech Limited.
+We consider net assets to be the key determinant of the parent company's financial position as its underlying value is derived from the recoverability of its investment in the main trading subsidiary, Arcontech Limited.
+An asset basis for the parent company is considered most appropriate given this entity is not revenue generating but holds key assets including cash and investments in subsidiaries.

-Whilst materiality for the group financial statements as a whole was set at £54,000 (2022: £55,000), materiality for the significant components was set at a level of £53,400 (2022: £54,500) with performance materiality set at 75% (2022: 75%) for group and company, a threshold considered appropriate for a group of this size and inherent risk profile.
+Whilst materiality for the group financial statements as a whole was set at £58,200 (2023: £54,000), materiality for the two significant components was set at a level of £57,600 (2023: £53,400) with performance materiality set at 75% (2023: 75%) for group and both components, a threshold considered appropriate for a group of this size and inherent risk profile.
 We applied the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatements.

-We agreed with the audit committee that we would report to the committee all audit differences identified during the course of our group audit in excess of £2,700 (2022: £2,750) as well as differences below these thresholds that, in our view, warranted reporting on qualitative grounds, as well as disclosure matters that we identified when assessing the overall presentation of the financial statements.
+We agreed with the audit committee that we would report to the committee all audit differences identified during the course of our group audit in excess of £2,910 (2023: £2,700) as well as differences below these thresholds that, in our view, warranted reporting on qualitative grounds, as well as disclosure matters that we identified when assessing the overall presentation of the financial statements.